badasukerubin/mini-wallet/README.md

 ![Mini Wallet](public/art/image.png)

-This repository is a compact, production‑minded mini digital wallet built with Laravel (API) + Vue 3 (Inertia) designed for high concurrency and large datasets.
+This repository is a monolithic, production‑minded mini digital wallet built with Laravel (API) + Vue 3 (Inertia) designed for high concurrency and large datasets.
 It focuses on correctness, scalability and testability.

 Key features